Category: Trip-planning

 The fishing community maintains detailed, current records of charter quality through active forums.
 For Baja specifically:

 • BD Outdoors (bdoutdoors.com) — the most active Southern California and Baja fishing community online.
-Recent trip reports from the destination you’re targeting will include specific captain and charter recommendations.
+Recent trip reports from your target destination will include specific captain and charter recommendations.

 • The Hull Truth — active offshore fishing forum with good Baja coverage.